 Vingboons’ works include city views, plats, profiles and sea maps of exotic regions which were important to the Netherlands’ position as a trade nation.
 The small forts and trading posts have since evolved into the largest metropolises we know today.

 The Nationaal Archief, the National Archives of the Netherlands, and the Rotterdam Kunsthal have organized an exhibition called ‘Land Ho!’ which will run until April 15, 2007.
 The Nationaal Archief has over 100 works by Vingboons.
 A selection of 60 maps can be seen in the exhibition.
 Three bound Vingboons atlases have been borrowed from the Vatican library.
 Another 15 maps have come from the De Medici collection in Florence.
 Four signed maps have come from the Dutch Scheepvaartmuseum (shipping museum) in Amsterdam.

 The Nationaal Archief maps can be viewed online in their online image database.
 Instructions:

 - Click a thumbnail to go to the detail page.
 The ‘beschrijving’ field gives a description which mentions the location.

 - Clicking the map will give the option to zoom in to see more details.
-The left mouse button zooms in, the right mouse button zooms out.

 Source: Press release Nationaal Archief